The History of PrimaryOne Health

 CNHC provided an opportunity to grow our FQHC system from one site to seven.
-Over the course of the last eighteen years, CNHC has continued to work to build a cohesive, consistent and quality system of health center sites throughout Columbus and Franklin County to serve the health care needs of vulnerable, un/under and insured residents within the community.
-Today, the organization has ten (10) locations located throughout the medically underserved areas of Columbus, Franklin and Pickaway counties.
+Over the course of the last twenty-three years, CNHC has continued to work to build a cohesive, consistent and quality system of health center sites throughout Columbus and Franklin County to serve the health care needs of vulnerable, un/under and insured residents within the community.
+Today, the organization has eleven (11) locations located throughout the medically underserved areas of Columbus, Franklin and Pickaway counties.

 In 2012, CNHC was awarded Level 3 Patient Centered Medical Home recognition, the highest designation conferred by the National Committee for Quality Assurance (NCQA).
 In May 2015, the board and staff worked with a marketing firm to develop a new name, logo and tagline that reflects who we are, what we do and our aspirational goal of being one voice and system in order to be “Your first choice for quality care”.
 Our new name honors our past and celebrates our future.
 We are one system with ten sites, speaking with one voice, under one moniker, PrimaryOne Health.